With over 90% of attacks on organizations originating in a malicious email, email security is a necessity for every organization.

 Check Point Research have been observing an enormous rise in email attacks since the beginning of 2020, from multi-staged spear phishing attacks to Microsoft impersonation campaigns.

-Complete protection across cloud email and productivity suite applications, including phishing, malware, and DLP
+Complete protection across cloud email and productivity suite applications, including phishing, malware, account takeover and DLPLEARN MORE

 Find out the 5 must-have protections for Office 365 and G Suite in order to combat the recent rise in phishing, malware, data leak, account takeover and internal threats, which is a direct result of the fast adoption of remote work during the COVID-19 crisis.